basic-steve/update-cloudflare-record/README.md

 In config.json you need to put the receiver and the preferred subject you want.
 Any modification at the mail body can be done on [mail_template](https://github.com/CatMonster/update-cloudflare-record/blob/master/mail_template) file.
 #### Running periodically
-Personally for home use I sat a cron running every minute, it's pretty safe because Cloudflare api can be called 1200 times in 5 minutes, for [ipfy.org](https://www.ipify.org/) you can do "millions of requests per minute" as they say; keep that in mind if you are planning to conquest the galaxy.
+Personally for home use I set a cron running every minute, it's pretty safe because Cloudflare api can be called 1200 times in 5 minutes, for [ipfy.org](https://www.ipify.org/) you can do "millions of requests per minute" as they say; keep that in mind if you are planning to conquest the galaxy.

 To set a cron, type ```crontab -e``` and you'll get a file like that
 ![Image of](https://i.imgur.com/UPHlZrog.png)